pmutua/Tes/README.md

 # README
 # Description
-App inspired from Hacker News and Espn sports forum.User can click on comments and join the conversation.
+Sports forum where the user can view comments and join conversations.

 # Technologies Used

-Ruby on Rails
+* Ruby on Rails
-PostgreSQL
+* PostgreSQL
-Simple_form
+* Simple_form
-Boostrap-sass
+* Boostrap-sass
+* Devise

 This README would normally document whatever steps are necessary to get the application up and running.